 The Dark Times

-Like the other Shadowrun games, which are based on a tabletop RPG first released in 1989, Dragonfall is an unlikely blend of cyberpunk and high fantasy that works surprisingly well.
-This tech-noir RPG features a rich urban setting to explore with its vision of 2054 Berlin and its Kreuzbasar hub, satisfyingly tactical turn-based combat, and an array of different ways to play—from elite ork hacker to elven street samurai.
+Like the other Shadowrun games, which are based on a tabletop RPG first released in 1989, Dragonfall is an unlikely blend of cyberpunk and high fantasy—a flavor combination that works surprisingly well.
+This tech-noir RPG features a rich urban setting to explore with its vision of Berlin in the year 2054 and especially the Kreuzbasar hub area, satisfyingly tactical turn-based combat, and an array of different ways to play, whether you want to be an elite ork hacker or an elven street samurai.